nowemir/SmartDoor/Readme.md

 # Smart Door to Contribute to Limiting The Spread of the Corona Virus

-This is  a smart door project to limit of spreade COVID_19 using Python language
+This is a smart door project to limit the spread of Covid-19 using a python language.

 ## Downloud code